top of page

 use wood effects

 At this point, we needed to take apart some pallets so we had wood for the back, as referred to above.
-This was done best by my husband with a pallet jack.
-Have you ever used a pallet jack?
-It is a necessary tool if you work with palettes a lot.
+This was done best by my husband with a pallet buster.
+Have you ever used a pallet buster?
+It is a necessary tool if you work with pallets a lot.
 It used to take 15 minutes or more to take apart a pallet.
 With this tool, my husband can pull one apart in under 3 minutes.

 pallet jack